Epic Sues Apple After Fortnite V-Bucks Discount Bypasses Monopoly

 — Fortnite News (@FortniteBR) August 13, 2020

+The short film in Fortnite is almost an exact recreation of the ad Apple released in 1984 before releasing the first Macintosh computer, railing against IBM’s computer monopoly at the time.
 The text at the end of the video reads: “Epic Games has defied the App Store Monopoly.
 In retaliation, Apple is blocking Fortnite from a billion devices.
 Join the fight to stop 2020 from becoming ‘1984.’”

 With the short queued up and a 65-page lawsuit ready to go, it’s clear Epic had been planning this move long before Apple took action against Fortnite and removed it today.
 In fact, one could almost look at the bypassing of Apple’s policies as a way of Epic baiting the platform into taking radical action, setting the plan in motion.
 Remember, this is the same company that “accidentally” enabled cross-play and started the discussion that led to Sony opening up its platform to the feature.